MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 }
 ```

 We introduced a small noise pattern to get more detail on top of the real data.
-To produce round cloud edges, we clipped the pixels in the pixel shader when the interpolated radius value hit a threshold, to discard near-zero values.
+To produce round cloud edges, we discarded near-zero values by clipping the pixels in the pixel shader when the interpolated radius value hit a threshold.

 Since the clouds are solid geometry, they can render before the terrain renders.
 Hiding the expensive map pixels underneath the clouds further improves frame rate.
 Because of the solid geometry rendering approach, this solution ran well on all graphics cards, from minimum-spec to high-end graphics cards, and on HoloLens.